fsprojects/Paket/docs/content/index.md

 Getting Started
 ---------------

-Specify the version-rules of all dependencies used in your application in a `packages.fsx` file in your project's root:
+Specify the version-rules of all dependencies used in your application in a [Dependencies](Dependencies_file.html) file in your project's root:

     source "http://nuget.org/api/v2"